s-damian/hardhat-nft-ticketing/README.md

 *Preparing for Public Deployment: Transition from Localnet to Sepolia Testnet*

-After successfully running your project locally, the next step is to deploy it on a public testnet like Sepolia.
-This section guides you through the process of configuring your environment, deploying your smart contracts to Sepolia, and updating your front-end to interact with the deployed contracts on the testnet.
+After successfully running your project locally, the next step is to deploy it on a public Testnet like Sepolia.
+This section guides you through the process of configuring your environment, deploying your smart contract(s) to Testnet, and updating your Front-End to interact with the deployed contract(s) on the Testnet.

 To switch from the **Localnet** to **Testnet**: [Localnet-to-Testnet.md](./docs/Localnet-to-Testnet.md)